shatha893/Notes/Security/_1_Technical/_) Labs/Machines/FriendZone/FriendZone.md

 - [ ] ~~Break into the login somehow.~~
   - [ ] ~~Try default credentials (like admin/admin)~~
 - [ ] Bruteforce all the domains just to be sure.
+- [ ] I will try to login into ftp anonymously or with the admin creds I have into all the subdomains I have.

 <br/><br/>